apiel/zicBox/NOTE.md

         - if step len is 0 it should play infinite

 - TODO MIXER track=1 vs track_b... should it be track_1 but ...?

-- TODO Zic_Drum_Kick23 give possibility to play sample in the same time as the engine...
-       Should it be also possible to record the generated kick inside a sample?
-       Could it become a more generic drum engine...

 - TODO wavetable player as in granular it doesnt make sense pad one wavetable where X and Y morph on different wavetable...